 That’s the first soap down.
 If you’re doing things totally manually, then you’ll wash, rinse, repeat.
 Despite your dad’s best advice, the best soap for the bucket isn’t washing-up liquid.
 All detergents are not created equally.
 Brands like British company Autoglym get the science right, so you protect your paintwork during the wash.
 Autoglym Bodywork Shampoo Conditioner 500ml is a multiple award-winning product.
-You only need a little bit, so that £8 bottle goes a long way.
+You only need a little bit, so the bottle goes a long way.

 Use two buckets—soap and rinse—with a grit guard at the bottom of the bucket, to prevent scratches.
 This two-pack from Amazon at £10.15 is a bargain.

 Can I use a bath towel to dry my car?

 Once you’ve washed, rinsed and repeated, you’ll need to dry the car.
 Sure, you can leave it to air dry, but it leaves marks you have to work harder to get rid of.
 For less than a fiver, Kent Extra Large Microfibre Drying Towel is fab.
 Another award winner, it absorbs eight times its weight in water.
 This towel is large enough for bigger vehicles, doesn’t leave any lint behind and won’t scratch the car, like a bath towel might.

 How much does it cost to get a scratch out of a car?